Air as a Medium: How Weather Changes Signal Paths

 When rain falls, water appears in the air.

-but the form in which it exists.
+What matters is the form in which it exists.

-the conditions a signal encounters are different.
+The conditions a signal encounters are different.

 At this point, the signal does not overcome a single obstacle.